-Steeped in history, one of the jewels in Herfordshire's crown offers even more of a reason to visit this spring
+One of the jewels in the county's crown offers more reason to visit this spring

 Dating back to Norman times, this magnificent building towers over historic Hereford and comfortably made it into Welsh Border Life’s recent Border Bucket List of places to visit on our own doorstep.

 Why?
 Well, aside from the fabulous architecture, inside you’ll find the Mappa Mundi – a 13th-century map of the world.
 How's that for starters?
 But there’s another reason this spring, as the cathedral plays host to the Poppies: Weeping Window sculpture.